Clarence R. Graham

 Clarence Reginald "Skip" Graham (February 28, 1907 – January 28, 1989) was a prominent librarian and leader in the profession.
 He was president of the American Library Association from 1950 to 1951.

+Graham was president of the Kentucky Library Association in 1946–1947.
+He was president of the Southeastern Library Association from 1948 to 1950.

 Graham served as director of the Louisville Public Library for 35 years (1942-1977).
 In 1952, under his leadership, the Louisville Free Public Library became the first public library in the South to open its main library to African Americans.
 He became a national figure in the 1950s when he and the Mayor of Louisville, Kentucky, Charles Farnsley, made the public library a model for communities nationwide.
 Their partnership included a library-based radio station (WFPL) in 1950; concerts and university lectures in the libraries; and 16-mm movies and prints of works of art you could check out.
 Graham retired in the early 1970s.

-Graham was president of the American Library Association during the organizations 75th Anniversary Celebration.
+Graham was president of the American Library Association during the organization's 75th Anniversary Celebration.